< Back to Employment First | Skip to Content

 The visualization below breaks down the hours and wages for those facility-based jobs.

-These bar charts represent the number of jobs and not the distinct count of people.
+These charts represent the number of jobs and not the distinct count of people.
 You can view the number of people within the tooltip.

 The column chart on the left-hand side shows the average hours worked per week.
-You can toggle between Reporting Periods by using the filter.

-For Reporting Period 2021, the majority of people were working 0-4.99 hours a week and were making $0-$4.99 an hour.
+For Reporting Period 2023, the majority of people were working 0-4.99 hours a week and were making $0-$4.99 an hour.

-The overall statewide average for those in facility-based work made $6 an hour and worked 10 hours a week.
+The overall statewide average for those in facility-based work made $7 an hour and worked 9 hours a week.

 Facility-Based Employment - Average Hours and Wages